 In an ideal world, you would never leave your dog alone – especially in an RV.
-The small enclosed area of your camper is easily subjected to temperature swings – just like your car – it can super heat or get frosty cold.
-In addition, if your dog is anxious being left alone, they can become destructive to the living space or bark nonstop.
+The small enclosed area of your camper is easily subjected to temperature swings – just like your car – it can superheat or get frosty cold.
+In addition, if your dog is anxious to be left alone, it can become destructive to the living space or bark nonstop.
 If you wouldn’t leave your dog alone inside your own home, do not leave them alone – for any reason – in your RV.

 Can you leave your dog unattended in an RV at a campground?

 If you need to leave your dog inside your RV while at a campground, the first thing you need to check are the campground rules for pets.
 Many campgrounds have a ‘no dogs left unattended’ rule.
 This is a rule set in place due to the number of dogs that bark constantly when left alone which annoys neighboring campsites.
 If you think there may be a time your dog will need to be left in your camper, check the dog rules of your campground before making reservations.

 Safety precautions before leaving your dog unattended in your RV

 If leaving your dog alone in your RV is unavoidable, there are the important things you can do to help ensure your dog’s safety and comfort while you are away from the camper.

 Exercise your dog before you leave them alone in the RV.

 A tired dog is a quiet dog.
 Take your dog for a nice long walk to burn off any excess energy as well as spending some quality bonding time together.
 While you are away from your camper, the idea is that your dog will sleep or rest quietly until you return.